brendenmcg9/workout-generator/README.md

 - Tasks currently missing: exception handling

-- Features to be implemented will be located in other text file
+- Features to be implemented will be located in FEATURES.md